-The CD provided with your card includes extentions to the VisualBASIC language for use with this card.
+Extensions to the VisualBASIC 3.0 language are also included on the diskette provided with your card.
+(For later versions of VisualBASIC, use the ACCES32 driver and samples.)
 The extensions are in a directory named VBACCES.
 These extensions are in the form of a .DLL, a .GBL, and a VisualBASIC sample.
 Together these files allow you to access the port and main memory space in a fashion similar to BASIC, QuickBASIC, Pascal, C/C++, Assembly, and most other standard languages.